 Students may apply for any part-time position that is posted on the regular employment website for Duquesne University on the Human Resources website.
 Students should follow the links for Support Staff or Professional and Managerial Staff and follow the instructions to apply for the position.
 Additional employment postings can be found on the graduate website.

 Sites that promote free scholarship lists/services vary in terms of quality.
 Remember that you should never pay money or supply credit card information in order to obtain scholarship advice.
 Barring that, it can't hurt to try some free scholarship searches and evaluate different offerings.

 Special Financial Opportunities

 Duquesne University is offering a 25% tuition award toward select graduate degrees.
-This award is limited to specific programs; please refer to the special financial opportunities page to learn more about eligibility, benefits and a complete list of the included academic programs.
+This award is limited to specific programs; please refer to the special financial opportunities page to learn more about eligibility and view a complete list of the included academic programs.